-- 1.1.
-The Hotel industry has gone through a recovery period over the financial year 2003-2004.
+- The Hotel industry has gone through good recovery period over the financial year 2004-2005.
 The boom economy has impacted the tourist & business arrivals in Silvassa.
 This has helped the performance of the Hotel industry in Silvassa area.
 Hotels continue to focus on reducing costs to improve profitability.
 This has been through a combination of focusing on efficiency and improving productivity to reduce costs.
-While some cost control initiatives have a near-term focus to maintain profitability, your Company has also during this period to put in place a lean and efficient organization that will leverage the anticipated return to normal trading condition and heighten performance in the medium term.
-The Managing Director did not collect any salary for 5 months. - 1.2.
-In spite of favourable business scenario, the Company barely managed to retain its market leadership at Silvassa due to increased
+While some cost control initiatives have a near-term focus to maintain profitability, your Company has also during this period to put in place a lean and efficient organization that will leverage the anticipated return to normal trading condition and heighten performance in the medium. - 1.2 In spite of favorable business scenario, the Company could not retain its market leadership at Silvassa due to the flood on August 2, 2004 that destroyed the hotel building and rendered

-- competition from newer hotels in the area.
-Your Company has therefore decided to go in for renovation & refurbishment at a capital expenditure of about Rs.100 lakhs. - 1.3.
-With the major economies across the world expected to emerge out of the slowdown in the FY 05, the improvement in corporate and tourist inflows into the country are expected to improve performance of the domestic hotel industry.
-With the Indian economy expected to grow at 7 8% in FY 05, will improve demand and thus positively impact performance of the domestic hotel industry.
+- the hotel only partially useable besides increased competition from newer hotels in the area.
+Your Company is undergoing reinstatement of the flood loss through the help of the National Insurance Co.
+Ltd. - 1.3 With the major economies across the world expected to grow, the improvement in corporate and tourist inflows into the country are expected to improve performance of the domestic hotel industry.
+With the Indian economy expected to grow at 6-7% in FY 06, will improve demand and thus positively impact performance of the domestic hotel industry.